Adversarial Prediction of Radiotherapy Treatment Machine Parameters: Methods

-Generative adversarial networks (GANs) have recently become essential technologies for data modeling and inference \cite{Goodfellow14}, \cite{Goodfellow16a}.
-Here we use a GAN to perform voxel-wise binary classification of aperture and weight-bar voxels.
-That is, is a voxel in an aperture or weight-bar or not?
+Generative adversarial networks (GANs) have become essential technologies for data modeling and inference \cite{Goodfellow14}, \cite{Goodfellow16a}.
+We examine the performance of a conditional GAN (cGAN) of the pix2pix type \cite{Isola16} and a U-Net \cite{Ronneberger15}, used both as the cGAN generator network and as an independent network.
+Both the cGAN and the U-Net perform voxel-wise binary classification of aperture and weight-bar voxels: Is a voxel in an aperture or weight-bar or not?
 (Fig. 1.)

-The results presented here were obtained with a CycleGAN network \cite{Zhu17} but with paired data conditioned as for the pix2pix conditional GAN \cite{Isola16}.
-The full objective function is that used in \cite{Zhu17} plus the identity loss.
-The discriminator network is a (70, 70, 70) PatchGAN with layer structure C18-C36-C76-C152-C304-C304 (\cite{Zhu17}, Appendix) where C is a convolution/instance normalization/LeakyReLU block \cite{Ulyanov17} with kernel (4, 4, 4) and stride (2, 2, 2), and k equals the number of filters for each Ck.
+The networks are trained with paired, 3D data conditioned for the pix2pix cGAN as described by Isola $et al.$ \cite{Isola16}.
+The cGAN discriminator network is a (70, 70, 70) PatchGAN with layer structure C16-C32-C64-C128-C128 where C is a convolution/batch normalization/LeakyReLU block with kernel (4, 4, 4), stride (2, 2, 2), Leaky ReLU slope equals 0.2, and k equals the number of filters for each Ck.
 The last layer is a convolution to produce a 1D output with mean squared error loss.

-The generator is a 3D U-Net \cite{Ronneberger15}, \cite{Milletari16} with six levels each for the encoding and decoding branches.
-The encoding branch layers are E18-E36-E54-E72-E90-E108 where each Ek contains two convolution/LeakyReLU/batch normalization \cite{Ioffe15} blocks with a densenet array of skip connections, kernel (3, 3, 3) and stride (1, 1, 1), and k equals the number of filters.
-The decoding branch is likewise D108-D90-D72-D54-D36-D18 where each block Dk contains a convolution transpose layer and two convolution/LeakyReLU/batch normalization blocks with kernel and stride dimensions and densenet skip connections like those of the encoding branch.
+The 3D U-Net \cite{Ronneberger15}, \cite{Milletari16} generator has five levels each for the encoding and decoding branches.
+The encoding branch layers are E16-E32-E48-E64-E80 where each Ek contains two convolution/ReLU/batch normalization \cite{Ioffe15} blocks with a densenet array of skip connections, kernel (3, 3, 3) and stride (1, 1, 1), and k equals the number of filters.
+The decoding branch is likewise D80-D64-D48-D32-D16 where each block Dk contains a convolution transpose layer and two convolution/LeakyReLU/batch normalization blocks with kernel and stride dimensions and densenet skip connections like those of the encoding branch.
 The training batch size was a single 3D volume pair.
-The four CycleGAN losses were weighted as: adversarial (F), adversarial (G), cycle consistent, identity = 10:10:5:1.
 The numbers of filters used were the largest possible given the available gpu memory.
 The ADAM optimizer \cite{Kingma15} was used throughout.
-The network was coded in Keras \cite{Chollet18} with TensorFlow \cite{Abadi15} and based partly on a Keras example CycleGAN code \cite{Brownlee19}.
-Four studies are presented here with the training conditions listed in Table 1.
+The network was coded in Keras \cite{Chollet18} with TensorFlow \cite{Abadi15} and based partly on a Keras example cGAN code \cite{Brownlee19}.